sahil12m/Mini-Go-AI-Agent/README.md

 # Mini-Go-AI-Agent

-The project involves creating an AI agent, specifically focusing on Search, Game Playing, and Reinforcement Learning.
+The project involves creating an AI agent using min-max pruning on tree based algorithms, specifically focusing on Search, Game Playing, and Reinforcement Learning.
 The goal is to develop agents capable of playing a simplified version of the Go game known as Go-5x5 or Little-Go.
 This variant has a reduced board size of 5x5, presenting a more manageable challenge.
 Your AI agent will engage in games against both basic and advanced AI opponents, demonstrating its proficiency in strategic decision-making and gameplay.
 The project aims to showcase your understanding and application of AI concepts, emphasizing practical skills in developing intelligent agents for strategic games.

  ## Game Description
  Go is an abstract strategy board game for two players, in which the aim is to surround more territory than the opponent.
 The basic concepts of Go (Little-Go) are very simple: